Werewolf (TV series): Synopsis

-Eric Cord is a college student whose average life comes to an end on the night that his roommate Ted hands him a gun loaded with silver bullets.
-Ted is a werewolf who has been killing people, and tells Eric to kill him, seeing this as his only way out.
+Eric Cord is a college student whose average life comes to an end on the night that his roommate, Ted, hands him a gun loaded with silver bullets.
+Ted is a werewolf who has been killing people and tells Eric to kill him, seeing this as his only way out.
 A red pentagram on Ted's right palm is the sign that the metamorphosis is coming.
-Confronted with Eric's disbelief, Ted decides to prove his situation, and asks Eric to tie him up in a chair and wait until midnight, at which time he'd either see for himself or call in professional help.
-When midnight comes, Ted transforms into a werewolf, forcing his friend to shoot and kill him – but not before he manages to bite Eric.
-Before long, Eric discovers a pentagram on his own palm, and soon after undergoes his own transformation into a seven-foot-tall werewolf.
-Now on the run for his friend's murder, Eric Cord spends the remainder of the series on a quest to find and kill the originator of his bloodline, the mysterious Janos Skorzeny, which will break the curse.
+Confronted with Eric's disbelief, Ted decides to prove his situation and asks Eric to tie him up in a chair and wait until midnight, at which time he'd either see for himself or call in professional help.
+When midnight comes, Ted transforms into a werewolf, forcing his friend to shoot and kill him — but not before he manages to bite Eric.
+Before long, Eric discovers a pentagram on his own palm and, soon after, undergoes his own transformation into a seven-foot-tall werewolf.
+Now on the run for his friend's murder, Eric spends the remainder of the series on a quest to find and kill the originator of his bloodline, the mysterious Janos Skorzeny, which will break the curse.

-The series was similar in tone and formula to shows like The Fugitive and The Incredible Hulk, but achieved a contemporary feel by mixing a decidedly rock soundtrack with suspense-themed music.
+The series was similar in tone and formula to shows like The Fugitive and The Incredible Hulk but achieved a contemporary feel by mixing a decidedly rock soundtrack with suspense-themed music.
 Eric wandered from place to place, hitchhiking, taking odd jobs and befriending various characters whose paths he crossed along the way, before invariably being transformed by his werewolf curse just in time to save his new friends from the clutches of some evildoer.
 Though Eric appeared to have no control over his actions while in werewolf form and typically retained no memory of them afterward, he seemed to prey almost exclusively on villainous characters, never attacking or killing an innocent person.
 There were hints as the series progressed, however, that this self-control was slowly eroding, as indeed Ted had warned him it would, threatening to destroy Eric's conscience/will if he could not end the curse soon.

-Near the end of the series' run it was revealed that the originator of Eric Cord's bloodline was not, in fact, the evil Janos Skorzeny, but rather an even more powerful and malevolent werewolf named Nicholas Remy (played by Brian Thompson).
+Near the end of the series' run, it was revealed that the originator of Eric's bloodline was not, in fact, the evil Janos Skorzeny but rather an even more powerful and malevolent werewolf named Nicholas Remy (played by Brian Thompson).
 The series ended before Eric could be rid of his curse.

 The special effects techniques used in production were considered first-rate and impressive for the time, specifically the transformation sequences, in which, for example, the pentagram-shaped scar on Eric's right hand would rise, thicken and grow three-dimensionally, and begin to bleed.